jpvajda/theorem-test/README.md

 3. `Exact Search` When parameters are entered and they match existing database fields, show the parameter in a visual way such as with a highlighted box around the search parameter. (see prototype for example).
 When a parameter is added the results should return accordingly.
 The User shouldn't need to refresh their screen to see the new results, the data should be reactive in nature.

-3. `Exact Search Auto Complete` an auto-complete should be shown to the user for exact search entries.
+3. `Exact Search Auto Complete` auto-complete should be provided to the user for exact search entries when a set of characters match a search parameter, prompt the user to auto complete the entry.

-6. `Approximate Search` - search should support approximate string matching in the case of the parameters that are string values, e.g instrument group, instruments, composer, track title, movie title, tempo (name).

 4. `Search Parameter Removal` A user can easily remove a search parameter by selecting an X on the highlighted search parameter box.
 When clicking X, the parameter is removed and the results should return accordingly.
 The User shouldn't need to refresh their screen to see the new results, the data should be reactive in nature.

 6. `Search Count` A reactive count of results should always be return with each search query.

-## Documentation

 ## Prototypes

+## Assumptions & Clarifications

+1. It sounds as if this search feature is needed to be supported, need to clarify this requirement.

+ `Approximate Search` - search should support approximate string matching in the case of the parameters that are string values, e.g instrument group, instruments, composer, track title, movie title, tempo (name).
+In order to support approximate search, the following changes may need to be made:

+ 2. Are instrument groups with `/` in them, arrays or are they strings?
+Changing to an array type, would improve search capabilities, is this something they want to address?

+ 3. The DB column names are inconsistent some columns use `,` some are camel case, is this something they want to address?

+ 4. Need to confirm limits on data types.